Heart Disease Cholesterol | Heart Disease with High Cholesterol facts

 3- Keep your weight at a healthy level.

-Being overweight or obese can make you more likely to have high blood cholesterol or heart disease.
+Being overweight can make you more likely to have high blood cholesterol or heart disease.

-Even if you only lose a little bit of weight, your cholesterol levels will go down, and your risk will go down.
+Even if you only lose weight, your cholesterol levels will go down, and your risk will go down.
 To keep your weight at a healthy level, you can:

 • Eat a balanced, low-calorie diet